juanjo255/Biocomp-BookClub/README.md

 # Biocomp-BookClub

-This is to follow the book Bioinformatics Algorithms
+This is to follow the books related to Bioinformatics